bahrus/trans-render/README.md

 Another advantage of separating the binding like this, is that one can insert comments, console.log's and/or breakpoints, in order to walk through the binding process.

+For more musings on the question of what is this good for, please see the section  "From the Department of Faulty Analogies" below

 ## Workflow

 trans-render provides helper functions for cloning a template, and then walking through the DOM, applying rules in document order.
 Note that the document can grow, as processing takes place (due, for example, to cloning sub templates).
 It's critical, therefore, that the processing occur in a logical order, and that order is down the document tree.
 That way it is fine to append nodes before continuing processing.